fabianmoronzirfas/typeorm-how-to-write-smarter-queries-questionmark/README.md

 # Writing Better Queries with Typeorm?

-How can I write a better query for selecting my things?
+How can I write a better query for selecting my things (see the [stackoverflow question](https://stackoverflow.com/questions/56790133/how-can-i-optimze-my-query-to-select-things-using-querybuilder-in-typeorm))?

 I have 3 enitites User, Spot and Thing.
 An User can have many spots and a spot can have many things.